neo4j-contrib/py2neo/README.md

 ------------------

-If symbolic links have been added, as detailed above, the `cypher` and `geoff` commands will be available from direct usage from a terminal or within a shell script.
+If symbolic links have been added, as detailed above, the `cypher` and `geoff` commands will be available for direct usage from a terminal or within a shell script.
 The `cypher` command allows Cypher queries to be executed against a local or remote database, via its RESTful web interface, with the results displayed on stdout: